-Meet your taxi at 1:30 p.m. in Inverness to travel to Aberlour in Scotland's Speyside, an area nourished by the salmon-filled River Spey and renowned for a rich whisky heritage, charming small towns, rolling hills, and fields of barley.
+Make your own way to the railway station at Elgin, about a 40-minute train ride from Inverness.
+Elgin straddles the River Lossie and in 1717, Daniel Defoe called it a "place of great magnificence."
+Upon arrival, a taxi takes you to Aberlour in Scotland's Speyside, an area nourished by the salmon-filled River Spey and renowned for a rich whisky heritage, charming small towns, rolling hills, and fields of barley.
 Aberlour was once served by a railway that linked the village and the river, which today plays a central role in the outdoor lives of locals.

-Upon arrival in Aberlour, set off on a warm-up walk to explore the village.
+Should you arrive early enough, set off on a warm-up walk to explore the village.
 Or head over to the riverside Alice Littler Park, home to the lovely Victoria Suspension Bridge, where you can pick up the mostly unpaved Linn Falls loop.
 The two-mile route through woodland passes the scenic Linn of Ruthrie waterfalls, perfect for a ramble to get your legs working.

 Perhaps stop in the Speyside Way Visitor Center, a converted railway station in the park, for a spot of tea in the Tea Room.
 Or visit the Aberlour Distillery for an excellent tour and whisky tasting; it's right next to your hotel.
 If you prefer sweets over whisky, pay a visit to Walkers Shortbread, the largest independent biscuit maker in the UK.
-This heralded institution produces 60% of all the shortbread exported from Scotland; it is also the UK's largest biscuit exporter, serving more than 40 countries.
+This heralded institution produces 60% of all the shortbread exported from Scotland; it is also the UK's largest biscuit exporter, serving over 40 countries.